- En Español

 Bulgur (Triticum ssp.)

-When wheat kernels are boiled, dried, cracked, then sorted by size, the result is bulgur.
+When wheat kernels are cleaned, boiled, dried, ground by a mill, then sorted by size, the result is bulgur.
 This wheat product is sometimes referred to as “Middle Eastern pasta” for its versatility as a base for all sorts of dishes.
-Bulgur is most often made from durum wheat, but in fact almost any wheat, hard or soft, red or white, can be made into bulgur.

 Because bulgur has been precooked and dried, it needs to be boiled for only about 10 minutes to be ready to eat – about the same time as dry pasta.
 This makes bulgur an extremely nutritious fast food for quick side dishes, pilafs or salads.
 Perhaps bulgur’s best-known traditional use is in the minty grain and vegetable salad known as tabbouleh.